NathanNoye/Obsidian-Vault/Bible Study/People in the Bible/John the Baptist.md

 ### 8. **Preparation for the Lord's Coming**

-John's mission was to prepare people for the coming of Jesus Christ (Isaiah 40:3, as applied to John in Mark 1:2-3).
+John's mission was to prepare people for the coming of [[Jesus|Jesus]] Christ (Isaiah 40:3, as applied to John in Mark 1:2-3).
 This highlights the importance of being spiritually prepared and alert for the return of Christ, living lives that honor God and spread His message.

 John the Baptist's life and teachings continue to inspire and instruct believers in living lives dedicated to serving God, emphasizing humility, repentance, courage, and faithfulness.